Shreyan-Maity/myLinuxCommands/aws-cli_installation.md

-## This are teh commands to get installed the aws cli in a linux machine
+## This are the commands to get installed the aws cli in a linux machine

 ```
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"